mahmoudxyz/ai-roadmap-journey-brick-by-brick/README.md

 ## The Mathematical

-Here's your roadmap through the mathematical wilderness, because jumping straight into neural networks without calculus is like trying to perform brain surgery with a butter knife—technically possible, but inadvisable.
+Here's your roadmap through the mathematical wilderness, because jumping straight into neural networks without calculus is like trying to perform brain surgery with a butter knife, technically possible, but inadvisable.
 ![Math Roadmap for the AI](./assets/diagrams/math-diagram.png)

 ```